 This manual provides an overview and discussion of various sentencing strategies and options.
 The primary author of the most recent version is by Travis Stearns.
 It is available to members only.

 This manual is an overview of the consequences of a conviction and what an an attorney needs to know to provide competent counsel on sentencing issues.
 The primary author is Kim Ambrose.
-It was updated in 2011 by Sascha Sprinkle and Travis Stearns and again in 2012 by Jeremy Regan.
+It was updated in 2011 by Sascha Sprinkle, Jeremy Regan in 2012 and by Jessica Erickson in 2013.
 It is available to the public.

 This manual is about the long term impact of a juvenile record and concerns what defense attorneys need to know about Collateral and other non-confinement consequences of juvenile adjudications.
 The primary author of this version is Kim Ambrose.
 It was updated in 2011 by Sascha Sprinkle, George Yeannakis and Travis Stearns.
+It was updated in 2013 by Jessica Erickson and Travis Stearns.
 It is available to the public.

 This manual is an overview of some of the issues that arise in defending a domestic violence case.
 The primary author is Travis Stearns and it is available to members only.